Welcome back: Lakers, LeBron headed to the conference finals

 James Harden scored 30 points, Jeff Green scored 13 and Russell Westbrook had 10 for Houston.

+“Tough season for us,” Harden said.
+“Obviously, it didn’t end like we wanted it to.
+Just got to figure it out.”

+“We’ve got a great organization, great city, great fans, team’s great,” D’Antoni said.
+“I mean, everything’s good here.
+We’ll see what happens, but I couldn’t ask for a better situation.
+I had four years and hopefully it keeps going.
+You just never know.”

-It was a rough end to a rough week for the Rockets.
+It was a tough end to a tough week for the Rockets.

 Westbrook exchanged heated words with a fan in the family section during the fourth quarter; NBA security asked the man, identified by ESPN as a brother of Lakers guard Rajon Rondo, to leave the game.